aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 16. Check Validity
 ~~~~~~~~~~~~~~~~~~

-In this example we are checking if the values in the column `value` exist in the list of exampleValues.
+This example checks if the values in the column `value` exist in the list of exampleValues.

-We provide the values in the example list and a dummy dataset
+The values in the example list and a dummy dataset are provided

  .. code-block:: python